mtrauernicht/TF_MPRA/README.md

 - TF_reporter_variant_analysis.Rmd contains all further analyses and generation of figures
 - library_design folder contains all code used to generate the TF reporter sequences and an analysis of the selected motifs
 - tf_transcript_abundance_computation.Rmd contains code to compute the transcript abundances (from RNA-seq) of all TFs in all cell types
+- raw_data_analysis folder contains the scripts that were used to generate barcode counts from the raw sequencing files